firebolt-db/godocs/docs/sql_reference/commands/data-management/vacuum.md

 `VACUUM` produces optimized versions of the data, while leaving behind older versions subject to the garbage collection (GC) process.
 These older tablets will continue to consume storage space until the GC process completes the clean-up.

 If users would like to have precise control over `VACUUM`, it may be preferable to run on a dedicated engine that could be sized and run just for `VACUUM` operations.
 With `VACUUM` running on a dedicated engine, it would not conflict with other queries' execution and cache resources, and would provide operational separation from other scenarios.

-`VACUUM` produces more optimal tablets when it is run on a single node engine, especially if table is partitioned.
-Because `VACUUM` only merges tablets that are assigned to the same node, and only tablets from the same partition can be merged together, single node `VACUUM` has opportunity to pre-sort more data according to the Primary Index, which later results in more targeted granule selection for efficient IO.
+As a general guidance, the smaller is the number of tablets the better Firebolt queries perform.
+Following this principle, running `VACUUM` on a single-node engine produces less tablets.
+This is because `VACUUM` can only merge tablets that are both:

+* Assigned to the same node, and
+* Belong to the same partition.

+This principle is especially important for high-cardinality table partitions.

-`VACUUM` may introduce a performance penalty as the newly created optimized tablets need to be synchronized with other engines operating on the same table(s).
+Finally, `VACUUM` may introduce a temporary performance penalty as the newly created optimized tablets need to be synchronized to other engines operating on the same table(s).

 ### VACUUM and Auto VACUUM observability

 There are several aspects of `VACUUM` that you can examine using the information schema tables.

 Auto VACUUM settings for an engine can be checked using the `information_schema.engines` view and looking at the column `auto_vacuum`.
 Engines with Auto VACUUM explicitly enabled will have the value `true` and when disabled will have the value `false`.
 Another possible value is `null` &ndash; this indicates default behavior of Auto `VACUUM` which is enabled.